ewasm-benchmarking/scout_wamr.c/README.md

 Option 1) CMake for everything.

+NOTE: I DIDN'T UPDATE CMakeLists.txt, so this won't work.
 ```
 # from scout.c repo directory
 # make sure that dependencies are in this directory, otherwise adjust paths in CMakeLists.txt